 Sec.
-102. Minnesota Statutes 2018, section 253B.20, subdivision 1, is amended to read:
+99. Minnesota Statutes 2018, section 253B.20, subdivision 1, is amended to read:

 Subdivision 1.
 Notice to court.
-When a committed person is discharged, provisionally discharged, transferred to another treatment facility, or partially hospitalized or program, or when the person patient dies, is absent without authorization, or is returned, the treatment facility or program having custody of the patient shall notify the committing court, the county attorney, and the patient's attorney.
+When a committed person is discharged, provisionally discharged, or transferred to another treatment facility, or partially hospitalized state-operated treatment program, or community-based treatment program, or when the person patient dies, is absent without authorization, or is returned, the treatment facility, state-operated treatment program, or community-based treatment program having custody of the patient shall notify the committing court, the county attorney, and the patient's attorney.